swcarpentry/DEPRECATED-boot-camps/09-testing/Readme.md

 ## Exercise: Writing tests for mean()

 There are a few tests for the mean() function that we listed in this lesson.
 What are some tests that should fail?
-Add at least three test cases to this set.
+Add one more test case to this set.
 Edit the `test_mean.py` file which tests the mean() function in `mean.py`.

 *Hint:* Think about what form your input could take and what you should